jmd-dk/concept/concept/docs/command_line_options.rst

    >>> dir()
    >>> # I see one called 'G_Newton'
    >>> G_Newton
-   >>> # Its value looks unrecognizable!
+   >>> # Its value looks unrecognisable!
 It must not be given in SI units.
    >>> # I see something called 'units'
    >>> units
    >>> units.m